risk-first/website/menagerie/Communication-Risk.md

 |`IP`                  |"Packets" with addresses and payloads.           |
 |`WiFi`                |"Networks", 802.11 flavours, Transmitters, Antennas, error correction codes.|

-`HTTP` "stands on the shoulders of giants":  Not only does it get to use pre-existing protocols like `TCP` and `DNS` to make it's life easier, it got `802.11` "for free" when this came along and plugged into the existing `IP` protocol.<!-- tweet-end -->  This is the key value of abstraction:  you get to piggy-back on _existing_ patterns, and use them yourself.
+`HTTP` "stands on the shoulders of giants":  not only does it get to use pre-existing protocols like `TCP` and `DNS` to make it's life easier, it got `802.11` "for free" when this came along and plugged into the existing `IP` protocol.<!-- tweet-end -->  This is the key value of abstraction:  you get to piggy-back on _existing_ patterns, and use them yourself.

 ## Protocol Risk